 Alternatively, if you would like to base yourself right on the reef, consider staying at one of the islands, like Fitzroy Island, just 45 minutes off the coast of Cairns.

-During our own visit, we were overjoyed to witness a turtle swimming in the wild, as well as learning that not even the reef escapes the country’s famous snakes as seventeen species of sea snake call the reef home!
+During our own visit, we were overjoyed to witness a turtle swimming in the wild, as well as learning that not even the reef escapes the country’s famous snakes, as seventeen species of sea snakes call the reef home!

 Before your visit, please ensure to research your selected tour thoroughly for the most ethical experience possible.
 During our tour we were well informed of conservation, sustainable efforts and our tour insisted reef-friendly sun cream was worn.